-Substrate reduction therapy (SRT) is an available treatment, alternative to ERT.
+Substrate reduction therapy (SRT) is a possible alternative to ERT in adults with Gaucher disease type 1.
 SRT works by decreasing the production of glucosylceramide (GL-1) by cells, so preventing its build up.
 Since many people with Gaucher disease usually have at least some acid-β glucosidase enzyme that is still active, their bodies may be able to remove the smaller amounts of GL-1.
-SRT can be taken as tablets or capsules which are taken orally, usually two or three times a day depending on the product used and doctor’s instructions.
+SRT is taken orally.

 People with Gaucher disease may need to take other medicines and receive other therapies to help with particular symptoms.
 These could include: